1901 BABCOCK BLVD PITTSBURGH, PA 15209

 Acid treatment of stainless steel to remove contaminants and improve corrosion resistance.

-A material that is deflected so far that its elastic properties have been exceeded and it does not return to its original condition upon release of load is said to have taken a "permanent set."
+A material that is deflected so far that its elastic properties have been exceeded and it does not return to its original condition upon release of the load is said to have taken a "permanent set."

 The distance from center to center of the wire in adjacent active coils.
-Recommended practice is to specify the number of active coils rather than pitch.
+Recommended practice is to specify the number of active coils rather than the pitch.

 The ratio of the strain in the transverse direction to the strain in the longitudinal direction.